LikeMindsCommunity/LikeMinds-ReactJs-GroupChat-Sample-App/README.md

 ### Add .env file

-Use the `.env.example` replace the API key
+Copy the `.env.example` as `.env` replace the API key with your API key on Dashboard

 ## 🤔 Prerequisites